 This is the last thing you want to happen to your expensive device.
 Even if innocently misplaced you can guarantee your device won't be lost for too long!

-The next section describes how to set all of the above up.
+The next section describes how to set up all the above.

 Step 1: Set Up An iCloud Account